areaDetector/ADUVC/adUVCSupport/cameraDetector/README.md

 This will print the same information as the search by serial, but will search by product ID.

 #### Finding supported data types:

+**UPDATE - As of R1-3, the driver automatically reads supported formats (up to 7).
+The detailed description may still be useful for setting up non-root camera access**

 Some pointers for finding supported data types: